-- 20.4 In accordance with Treasury Regulations, Regulation 17(2), financial information must be retained in its original form for one year after the financial statements and audit report has been presented to the Council. - 20.5 Financial information may be stored in an alternative form, after expiry of one year from submission of the financial statements to the Council, under the following conditions: - (a) The records must be accessible to users.
+- 19.3In accordance with Treasury Regulations, Regulation 17(2), financial information must be retained in its original form for one year after the financial statements and audit report has been presented to the Council. - 19.4Financial information may be stored in an alternative form, after expiry of one year from submission of the financial statements to the Council, under the following conditions: - 19.4.1 The records must be accessible to users.
 This requires data referencing, a search facility, a user interface or an information system capable of finding and presenting the record in its original form.

-(b) The original form may have reasonable validations added, which is required in the normal course of information systems communication, storage or display.

-20.6 The Electronic Communication and Transaction Act, No 25 of 2005 regulates thestorage of personal information:
+- 19.4.2 The original form may have reasonable validations added, which is required in the normal course of information systems communication, storage or display. - 19.5The Electronic Communication and Transaction Act, No 25 of 2005 regulates the storage of personal information:

-Act Item Retention period Electronic Communication an dTransaction Act, No 25of 2005 Personal information and the purpose for which the data was collected must be kept by the person who electronically requests, collects, collates, processes or stores the information. · · · · Electronic Communication an dTransaction Act, No 25of 2005 A record of any third party to whom the information was disclosed must be kept for as longas the information is used.
-As long as the information is used and at least 1 year thereafter.
-Electronic Communication an dTransaction Act, No 25of 2005 All personal data which hasbecome obsolete.
+Act ltem Retention period Electronic Communication And Transaction Act, No 25of 2005 Personal information and the purpose for which the data was collected must be kept by the person who electronically requests, collects, collates, processes or stores the information.
+As long as information is used, and at least 1 year thereafter.
+Electronic Communication And Transaction Act, No 25of 2005 disclosed must be kept for as long As long as the information is used and at least 1 year thereafter.
+Electronic Communication And Transaction Act, No 25of 2005 All personal data which has become obsolete.
 Destroy